-PART 1

-COMPOSITION OF COUNCIL AND TERM OF OFFICE
+PART I COMPOSITION OF COUNCIL AND TERM OF OFFICE

-Composition of council.
+Composition of council

-2 Subject to section 3, council shall consist of one (1) chief and six (6) councillors.
+3 Subject to section 3, council shall consist of one (1) chief and six (6) councillors.

-Term of office.
+Term of office

-3(1) Subject to subsections (3) and (5), the chief and councillors shall hold office for a four (4) year term.
+4(1) Subject to subsections (3) and (5), the chief and councillors shall hold office for a four (4) year term.

-No limitation on terms of office.
+No limitation on terms of office

-3(2) There shall be no limit on the number of times a voter can be elected to the positions of chief or councillor.
+4(2) There shall be no limit on the number of times a voter can be elected to the positions of chief or councillor.

-Early elections.
+Early elections

-3(3) Council may call an election at any time prior to the expiry of its term of office.
+4(3) Council may call an election at any time prior to the expiry of its term of office.

-Assumption of office.
+Assumption of office

-3(4) All candidates elected to council shall assume office within fourteen (14) days after the election.
+4(4) All candidates elected to council shall assume office within fourteen (14) days after the election.

-Vacancy.
+Vacancy

-- 3(5) Where the chief or a councillor: - (a) is unable or unwilling to act; - (b) is convicted of an indictable offence or a corrupt practice under this Election Law or is sentenced to serve a jail term for an indictable or hybrid offence under any Act of Parliament or the Legislature of Manitoba; - (c) Kanukutuskeet (passes on); - (d) subject to subsections (6) and (7), resigns from office in writing; - (e) is absent from three (3) consecutive regular meetings of council without just cause as determined by majority vote at an NCN community meeting called for this purpose; - (f) is found by council, the Appeal Committee, or a court of competent jurisdiction to have violated the Oath of Allegiance, Oath of Office or Oath of Confidentiality in the form set out in Schedules "A", "B" and "C"; - (g) is no longer an NCN Citizen; or - (h) is elected as a Member of Parliament, Member of the Legislative Assembly, Grand Chief or Vice-Chief of the Assembly of First Nations, Grand Chief or Vice-Chief of the Assembly of Manitoba Chiefs, Grand Chief of Manitoba Keewatinowi Okimakanak, tribal council representative or a mayor or councillor of a town or city;
+- 4(5) Where the chief or a councillor: - (a) is unable or unwilling to act; - (b) is convicted of an indictable offence or a corrupt practice under this Election Law or is sentenced to serve a jail term for an indictable or hybrid offence under any Act of Parliament or the Legislature of Manitoba; - (c) Kanukutuskeet (passes on); - (d) subject to subsections (6) and (7), resigns from office in writing; - (e) is absent from three (3) consecutive regular meetings of council without just cause as determined by majority vote at an NCN community meeting called for this purpose; - (f) tests positive on a random illegal drug test; - (g) is found by council, the Appeal Committee, or a court of competent jurisdiction to have violated the Oath of Allegiance, Oath of Office or Oath of Confidentiality in the form set out in Schedules "A", "B" and "C"; - (h) is no longer an NCN Citizen; or - (i) is elected as a Member of Parliament, Member of the Legislative Assembly, Grand Chief or Vice-Chief of the Assembly of First Nations, Grand Chief or Vice-Chief of the Assembly of Manitoba Chiefs, Grand Chief of Manitoba Keewatinowi Okimakanak, tribal council representative or a mayor or councillor of a town or city;